 Rust is removed by abrading it away.
 Sanding the metal top removes the rust and leaves scratches.
 You will need to sand with finer and finer sandpaper to remove the scratches from the previous grit.
 If you must, you can go higher and higher in grit until you get an almost mirror finish.
 This is only for looks, however.
 Most tops are not remotely close to a polished finish from the factory when new, so creating a mirror-like surface finish may cause more troubles (Oh, I've dinged/scraped my freshly polished top!) than it's worth.

 I would start with a somewhat fine grit so you don't get overly aggressive and can see how quickly things move along.
 320 or 400 grit wet-dry paper with some mineral spirits as a lubricating agent would be a good start.
 Very mild rust may come off with a nylon Scotchbrite pad.
 If the rust removal is slow going, step down a grit.
 Once you have all the rust off, you can stop there or step up to the next grit to remove the previous grit's scratches.
 There are also rust removal products available such as Rust Free that work to remove surface rust and light to moderate scale from iron surfaces.
-Rust Free works quickly and won't harm your tools, so severe cases can even be left to soak overnight.
+Rust Free is acidic and should be used with care.
+Follow the label directions carefully.

 Deep rust can cause pitting that you may not be able to remove with simple sanding.
 However, while perhaps unsightly, small pitting should not impede the function of the tool.
 With severe pitting, surface grinding at a machine shop would be necessary.